 Martinez, GA (a suburb of Augusta).
 The middle syllable is pronounced like "tin" with very little stress on it (it could almost be "Mart'nez, GA).
 Also Louisville, GA, unlike Kentucky, pronounces the -s.

-One of Atlanta's main thoroughfares is Ponce de Leon Avenue, but locals insist on pronouncing it "PONTS duh LEE-on."
+One of Atlanta's main thoroughfares is Ponce de Leon Avenue, but locals oronounce it "PONTS duh LEE-on."

 "Tahr-ZHAY" (Target), normally as a humorous jab at the store.